jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 The resolvers will learn the Internet usage patterns of their clients.
 A client might decide to trust a particular recursive resolver with information about DNS queries.
 However, it is difficult or impossible to provide any guarantees about data handling practices in the general case.
 And even if a service can be trusted to respect privacy with respect to handling of query data, legal and commercial pressures or surveillance activity could result in misuse of data.
 Similarly, outside attacks may occur towards any DNS services.
 For a service with many clients, these risks are particularly undesirable.

 This memo discusses whether DNS clients can improve their privacy through the potential use of a set of multiple recursive resolver services.
 The goal is indeed an improvement only.
-There is no expectation that it would be possible to have no part of the DNS infrastructure aware of what queries are being made, but perhaps there are mitigations that would make possible information collection from the DNS infrastruture harder.
+There is no expectation that it would be possible to have no part of the DNS infrastructure aware of what queries are being made, but perhaps there are mitigations that would make possible information collection from the DNS infrastructure harder.

 It should be understood that this is a narrow aspect within a bigger set of topics even within privacy issues around DNS, let alone other security issues, deployment models, or the many protocol questions within DNS.
 Some of these other topics include detecting the tampering DNS query responses {{!DNSSEC=RFC4033}}, encrypting DNS queries {{!DOT=RFC7858}} {{!DOH=RFC8484}}, application-specific DNS resolution mechanisms, or centralised deployment models.
 Those other topics are not covered in this memo and need to be dealt with elsewhere.